microsoft/pai/examples/jupyter/README.md

 [Install Docker-CE](https://docs.docker.com/install/linux/docker-ce/ubuntu/) if you haven't.
 Register an account at public Docker registry [Docker Hub](https://hub.docker.com/) if you do not have a private Docker registry.

-We need to build a Jupyter Notebook image to run it on PAI, this can be done under following instructions:
+We need a docker image to run it on PAI, this can be done under following instructions:

-1. Build a base Docker image for PAI Jupyter Notebook.
+1. Build a base Docker image to run jobs on PAI.
 We prepared a [base Dockerfile](../../job-tutorial/Dockerfiles/cuda8.0-cudnn6/Dockerfile.build.base) which can be built directly.

     ```bash
     $ cd ../job-tutorial/Dockerfiles/cuda8.0-cudnn6